 Youth Ministry is a chance for us to share God’s little blessing with others.
 We help share God's Word with our one another in the things we do.
 Youth Ministry is learning more about our faith beyond Faith Formation classes, it is as simple as living the life lessons learned at home and school and reaching out in our community.
 We fellowship and share with our peers doing rewarding activities.
 There is something for everyone in Youth Ministry, middle school (6th - 8th grades), high school (9th - 12th grades), and young adults (ages 18 - 25).
 All Youth Ministry activities are open to all our youth from both Catholic and public schools and friends of all faiths.
 A Catholic Christian perspective will be our focus at all times.
 Add your ideas to ours and make good things happen.

 If you are interested in helping out, or have suggestions to offer, please contact the Youth Ministry Office at 342-8861- ask for Lucianne.

 The life and teachings of Jesus call us to reach out and serve those in need.
-Our Catholic Social Action teachings help us to understand our responsibility of Christian witness and service.
-St. Teresa's youth ministry is active in education and challenges our people to live out this call within the parish and broader community.
-Service opportunities are available to all youth 6th - 12th grade, their parents and other young adults.
+Our Youth ministry group strives to teach Catholic social action to help our youth understand their responsibility of Christian witness and service.
+St. Teresa's youth group meets every 2nd and 4th Sunday at 6:30 p.m. in the school library.
+Service opportunities are available to all youth 7th - 12th grade.

 Youth in various liturgical roles, such as lectors, cantors, Eucharistic Ministers, and altar servers are very welcome and desired.
 As a minimal requirement, it is expected that those who fulfill these roles are baptized Roman Catholic and have received their First Communion.
 They need not be confirmed.
 There is no specific age requirement for these various liturgical roles.
 For more information please call the Parish Office at 342-8861.